-Stem cells improve visual function in blind miceOctober 1st, 2012 in Medical research /
+Stem cells improve visual function in blind miceOctober 1, 2012 by Susan Conova in Medicine & Health / Medical research

 An experimental treatment for blindness, developed from a patient's skin cells, improved the vision of blind mice in a study conducted by Columbia ophthalmologists and stem cell researchers.